matthewyang204/WaterOS/README.md

 3. Upload it to your bot.

 To use:
-1. Interact with the bot through the Seiral Monitor and use the video camera to view where it is going.
+1. Interact with the bot through the Serial Monitor and use the video camera to view where it is going.

 To update:
 1. Follow the installation instrutions above to flash the new version to your bot.